 Requires two hands

 Simply put, the BLACK+DECKER 20V Max Flex Handheld Vacuum is worth splurging on.
-This compact, multi-surface model allows you to clean with ease thanks to its lightweight and flexible design, and our tester was amazed by its power.
+This compact, multi-surface model allows you to clean with ease, thanks to its lightweight and flexible design, and we were impressed by its power in our testing.
 The 4-foot hose can get into all of those hard-to-reach spots in your home, like behind your couch or in between cushions.
 With such intense suction, no crumb will be left behind.

-Our tester was impressed with how well this dustbuster sucked up all of the debris without losing any power and without having to empty the large dust bin.
-It performs at the same level as a standard-sized vacuum—but with greater portability and efficiency.
+We appreciated how well this dustbuster sucked up all of the debris without losing any power and without having to empty the large dust bin.
+It performs similarly to a standard-sized vacuum but with greater portability and efficiency.
 However, it is worth noting that this dustbuster does require two hands to operate (one to hold the motor and one to vacuum with the hose), and it almost has the noise level of a standard-sized vacuum as well.

-The intuitive pet hair attachment tool, though, is a game-changer.
+The intuitive pet hair attachment tool is a game-changer.
 It sucked up hair from all four surfaces we tested it on, and the hair didn't get tangled in its hose or dust bin.
-When you're done using it, the hose wraps around the machine for easy, compact storage, which is also a thoughtful feature that any household will be able to benefit from.
+When you're done using it, the hose wraps around the machine for easy, compact storage, which is also a clever feature that any household can benefit from.